Be sure your technology is ready to go!

 Before we look at the skills you’ll need to be successful in an online class or in an online program, let’s look at your computer.

-Blackboard is the most common Learning Management System (LMS) used by online instructors at the University of Maine (some other favorites are Moodle and Adobe Connect).
-There is a practice course available as well as information on the Technical Support page.
+Brightspace is the most common Learning Management System (LMS) used by online instructors at the University of Maine (some other favorites are Moodle and Adobe Connect).
+There is information on the Technical Support page.
 For more advanced information, check on YouTube.
 Take advantage of these resources before you get too swamped with work.
 The week prior to classes is a good time to get prepared by understanding the technology and making certain that you feel comfortable.

 UPDATE YOUR COMPUTER.
 If you’re not sure how to update the drivers and the software that you have, ask!
 Take it to a professional and have them show you.
 Call technical support and see if they can help you or contact the manufacturer and see what options are available.
 There are also update programs available on your system.
 Get to know how this works.
 It can save you hours of troubleshooting later!